-Operational Functions - Department of Justice serves as the primary PRIMARY AGENCY agency.
-The operational functions for the primary agency may include the following: Montana Analysis & Technical Information Center (MATIC) Focuses on preventing criminal activities.
+Operational Functions - Department of Justice serves as the PRIMARY AGENCY primary agency.
+The operational functions for the primary agency include: Montana Analysis & Technical Information Center (MATIC) Focuses on preventing criminal activities.
 Provides relevant information of any credible intentional human- caused threat or other situation that could potentially threaten public safety and security to appropriate partners.
-Coordinates and provides direct support to law enforcement partners during major events requiring operational security and Montana Department partment public safety. of Justice Assists law enforcement and criminal prosecution partners statewide in analyzing complex data and technologies in support of criminal investigations.
-Division of Criminal Investigation Initiates and conducts all types of criminal investigations statewide in support of local law enforcement to include crimes against persons, property, public administration, public order, and dangerous drug investigations.
+Coordinates and provides direct support to law enforcement Montana Department partners during major events requiring operational security and of Justice public safety.
+Assists law enforcement and criminal prosecution partners statewide in analyzing complex data and technologies in support of criminal investigations.
+Division of Criminal Investigation Initiates and conducts all types of criminal investigations statewide in support of local law enforcement to include crimes against